 “ArchaeaBot: A Post Climate Change, Post Singularity Life-form” is an underwater robotic installation by Anna Dumitriu and Alex May that explores what ‘life’ might mean in a post-singularity and post-climate change future.
 Based on new research on archaea (a group of unicellular micro-organisms believed to be the oldest form of life on earth adapted to life in extreme conditions) combined with the latest innovations in artificial intelligence and machine learning, the artists have tried to create the ultimate’ species for the end of the world.

-SUPERNATURAL: Sculptural Visions of the Future at Kunsthalle Tubingen from October 2020 until July 2021
+SUPERNATURAL: Sculptural Visions of the Future at Kunsthalle Tubingen until March 2021

-“ArchaeaBot” will be part of SUPERNATURAL: Sculptural Visions of the Future at KUNSTALLE TÜBINGEN, Germany, from 10th October 2020 – 3rd July 2021.
-The exhibition explores the future of physicality in the age of the Anthropocene.
+“ArchaeaBot” is part of SUPERNATURAL: Sculptural Visions of the Body at KUNSTALLE TÜBINGEN, Germany, from 10th October 2020 – 7th March 2021.
+The exhibition explores the future of corporeality in the age of the Anthropocene.

 “ArchaeaBot: A Post Climate Change, Post Singularity Life-form” is the result of collaboration with researcher/cryomicroscopist Amanda Wilson within the framework of the EU MARA project, which is based at Imperial College.
 Additionally the artists are collaborating with Daniel Polani, Professor of Artificial Intelligence in the School of Computer Science at the University of Hertfordshire.